Evan-sudo/Evan/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mufan Liu is a PhD student at CMIC, Shanghai Jiao Tong University.
+He is currently jointly supervised by Prof. Yilin Xu at SJTU, China and Prof. Le Yang at University of Canterbury, New Zealand.
+His research interests include adaptiive streaming, video coding, reinforcement learning and cross-layer design.
 {style="text-align: justify;"}